PirxDanford/shUnit2-Workshop/examples/README.md

 If the tests pass we additionally can be sure that parameters can be used as expected.

-# Version checking
+# Precondition checking

+## Version checks

 In case your scripts depend on certain binary versions, you may want to check the installed versions.

 Instead of doing this each time you run a script, this can be done in a central test file to be executed during troubleshooting an environment, or to be included in a precondition check.

-To run the example do `./examples/versioncheck/verify_versions.test`
+To run the example do `./examples/preconditions/verify_versions.test`

 > **Note**
 > As version checking depends on a readable version format and changing versions always introduce compatibility uncertainties, the better approach is to test for the required functionality if possible.

+## Requirement checks

+You might have certain requirements, like directories being writable.

+Some simple examples are included in

+`./examples/preconditions/check_requirements.test`

 # E-Mail checking